-Dr Kostalas is interested and experienced in the breadth of luminal gastroenterology; all aspects of endoscopy (including advanced endoscopic procedures), the diagnosis and management of inflammatory bowel disease and preventing bowel cancer (colorectal cancer screening).
-Stuart has a particular interest in hepatology; especially portal hypertension, hepatocellular cancer, non-alcoholic fatty liver disease, non-invasive markers of liver dysfunction and the management of end stage liver disease.
+Dr Kostalas is interested and experienced in the breadth of luminal gastroenterology; all aspects of endoscopy (including advanced endoscopic tissue resection), the diagnosis and management of inflammatory bowel disease and preventing bowel cancer (colorectal cancer screening).
+Stuart has a particular interest in hepatology; especially portal hypertension, hepatocellular cancer, and the management of end stage liver disease.

 Dr Kostalas is actively involved in clincal research and teaching.
 During his career he has won numerous teaching awards including the “Dean’s award for excellence in teaching” twice.
 Dr Kostalas was nominated for the "Brian Yeo Best Teacher Award" at the University of New South Wales in 2012.
 In the same year he won the Wiley Blackwell Publishing Award for "Clinical Excellence in Adult Medicine" from the Royal Australasian College of Physicans.

 Underpinning our core value of excellent patient care, Port Macquarie Gastroenterology (PMQ Gastro) recognises that the best medical care is delivered by a team.
-Dr Kostalas works with his colleague Dr Sundaralingham (PMQ Gastro's pancreatobiliary expert), Clyte (PMQ Gastro's specialised IBD nurse) and Jana (PMQ Gastro's specialised hepatology nurse) along with a carefully chosen group of outstanding Anaethetists, Nurses, Radiologist's and Surgeon's.
+Dr Kostalas works with his colleague Dr Sundaralingham (PMQ Gastro's pancreatobiliary expert), and Clyte (PMQ Gastro's specialised IBD nurse) along with a carefully chosen group of outstanding Anaethetists, Nurses, Radiologists and Surgeons.
 The goal of his team is to provide exceptional, current, and relevant care.
-Outcomes cannot be guaranteed, however when referral is necessary, we refer to other experts who we know share the same vision for patients.
+Outcomes cannot be guaranteed, however when referral is necessary, we refer to other experts who we know share the same vision for our patients.

 Dr Kostalas enjoys spending time with his wife, three young children (and multiple pets), participating in sporting events and mountain bike riding.
 He looks forward to delivering the best medical care to you and your family.